firetiger-inc/public/examples/aws/ecs/events/README.md

 ## Configuration

 The example is pre-configured to capture:
-- STOPPED tasks in the `firetiger-for-firetiger` cluster
+- All STOPPED tasks in the `firetiger-for-firetiger` cluster
 - 20 events per second rate limit
 - Dead letter queue with 1-day retention

 ## Event Pattern

-The current configuration captures all STOPPED tasks:
+The current configuration captures all STOPPED tasks.
+For complete event structure reference, see the [AWS ECS Task Events documentation](https://docs.aws.amazon.com/AmazonECS/latest/developerguide/ecs_task_events.html).

 ```json
 {